Kozea/CairoSVG/test/README.rst

   CAIROSVG_TEST_FILES=image.svg nosetests --match=test_images test

-As CairoSVG does not handle SVG fonts, you can generate OTF fonts and install them in order to test CairoSVG with the right fonts.
+As CairoSVG does not handle SVG fonts, you can install the corresponding OTF fonts in order to test CairoSVG with the right fonts.
 They have already been generated for you in the ``resources`` folder.
-There's also a script called ``generate.py`` in the ``resources`` folder that can do that again if you have FontForge installed on your system.

-The version of cairo needed to make these tests work perfectly is
->=1.14.0.
-You also need freetype with infinality and Adobe's CFF engine.

-You need these fonts to be installed to get pixel-by-pixel equivalent images in the tests:

-- Anglepoise
-- Blocky
-- CalaLig
-- SVGFreeSans
-- Liberation Sans
-- FreeSerif*

 You also need Arial to be aliased by Liberation Sans (may already be done by your distribution).

-Last but not least, you have to install ``tinycss``, ``cssselect``, ``lxml`` and ``pillow`` to make the CSS- and raster-related tests pass correctly.